11 great off-the-beaten-path places to visit in Japan

 Autumn in Shirakawa

-Let’s get out of Kyushu for a moment, to the beautiful town of Shirakawa-go, in the Japanese Alps, maybe the best traditional village in Japan.
 This is a bit more touristic than the other places mentioned here, but it still is ridiculous how few foreign travelers visit this incredible area, which is not even far from Tokyo!

-Shirakawa-go has been declared UNESCO World Heritage Site in 1995 for its unique houses.
-They are called Kiritsuma-Gassho-Zukuri “prayer-hands construction”, with their slanting thick straw roofs that resemble hands joint in prayer.
-These houses are entirely built-in wood and natural materials, without the use of nails, they are suspended on pillars resting on uncut stones.
+Shirakawa-go was declared a UNESCO World Heritage Site in 1995 for its unique houses.
+They are called Kiritsuma-Gassho-Zukuri, “prayer-hands construction”, with their slanting, thick straw roofs that resemble hands joined in prayer.

 Shirakawa also hosts one of the craziest Japanese matsuri (traditional festivals), the Doburoku Matsuri, a festival about raw sakè!
 We also made a video about our experience at the Doburoku Matsuri.
 Have a look here to learn how to get from Kanazawa to Shirakawago.